 Since business charge cards don’t carry a balance from one month to the other, there is no annual percentage rates (APR).
 Issuers simply expect you to pay off the full balance every month.

 Higher Credit Limits

 Business charge cards typically offer higher credit limits than a personal credit card.
 If you are still using your personal credit card for your business expenses, a business charge can help you start to separate your personal and business finances.

 Because business charge cards are designed be paid off in full each billing cycle, if you fail to pay off your balance by the due date, you will be faced with late fees.
 The late fee will vary by each card.
-With the Business Building Card, if you don't pay your balance off in full, there is a $39 late fee.

 How to Use a Business Charge Card